Pranayama

 • Bahya Kumbhaka or External Retention

-Before practicing, one should understand the important concepts of pranayama to attain the maximum benefits.
+Before practicing, one should understand the essential concepts of pranayama to attain the maximum benefits.

 They are :